What Is Composite Material?

 Types of Composite Material

-Typical engineered composite materials include:
+Typical engineered composite materials, or composites materials examples, include:

 - Reinforced concrete and masonry.